core-wg/groupcomm-bis/draft-ietf-core-groupcomm-bis.md

 ~~~~~~~~~~~
 {: #fig-app-gp-discovery-example3 title="Discovery of members of application groups of a specified type, and of the associated CoAP group"}

-* A CoAP client can discover the CoAP servers that are members of any application group configured in the 6LoWPAN wireless mesh network of the client, the CoAP group associated to each application group, and optionally the resources that those servers host as members of the application group.
+* A CoAP client can discover the CoAP servers that are members of any application group configured in the 6LoWPAN wireless mesh network of the client, the CoAP group associated with each application group, and optionally the resources that those servers host as members of the application group.

    This is achieved by sending the GET request above with a query specifying a wildcarded group type in the URI query parameter for "rt".
 For example, a Group URI with path and query components "/.well-known/core?rt=g.*", so that the query matches any application group type.
    The request is sent to the "All CoAP Nodes" IP multicast address (see {{Section 12.8 of RFC7252}}), with a particular chosen scope if IPv6 is used.
 In this example the scope is realm-local to address all servers in the current 6LoWPAN wireless mesh network of the client.